Skip to content

 Founded by former Australian Army Special Forces K9 handler, Tom Brown, Origin K9 manufactures a range of collars, harnesses, and leads built to a standard far higher than your typical mainstream pet store offering, and while their equipment design comes from a military background, they have plenty of offer for companion dog handlers.

 Designs aside for a moment, the strength and durability of the products are excellent.
-The majority of their components are load-rated – not something you’ll find in a pet store – in excess of what you will ever need for dog handling.
+The majority of their components are load-rated (not something you’ll find in a pet store) for more than you will ever need for dog handling.

-If I had to pick the single biggest flaw with most pet-store options, it would undoubtedly be stitching; thread that is too weak, and too little stitching is done.
+If I had to pick the single biggest flaw with most pet store options, it would undoubtedly be stitching; thread that is too weak, and too little stitching is done.
 In the past, I gave up buying harnesses and leads from retail outlets, as they all inevitably came undone resulting in the sudden and unexpected release of my girl.
-Instead, I purchased a sewing machine so I could re-enforce, or make my own, to a suitable standard.
+Instead, I purchased a sewing machine so that I could re-enforce, or make my own collars and harnesses, to a suitable standard.

 While the stitching of the hard strop is not rated, the difference in quality is immediately apparent; thicker and stronger thread, with more surface area stitched to hold everything together.
 After 5 months of daily use with my Rottie, there is no apparent deterioration or detrimental wear.